wrmedford/llm720/README.md

     ```

     **ARM/GH200 Installation Notes:**
-    - **`flash-attn` and `triton`:** Installation on ARM architectures might fail as pre-built wheels are often unavailable.
+    - **`flash-attn`:** Installation on ARM architectures might fail as pre-built wheels are often unavailable.
 You may need to:
-        - **Build from source:** Follow the official instructions for `flash-attn` and `triton`, which may require specific compilers (like `gcc`, `g++`) and the CUDA toolkit installed on your system.
+        - **Build from source:** Follow the official instructions for `flash-attn`, which may require specific compilers (like `gcc`, `g++`) and the CUDA toolkit installed on your system.
-        - **Comment out:** If you don't strictly need the Triton kernels for PEER or FlashAttention for MLA initially, you can temporarily comment out `flash-attn` and `triton` in `setup.py` and reinstall using the command above.
+        - **Comment out:** If you don't strictly need FlashAttention for MLA initially, you can temporarily comment out `flash-attn` in `setup.py` and reinstall using the command above.
 The code includes PyTorch fallbacks.
-    - **`transformer-engine`:** Should generally install correctly on ARM/Hopper via pip if compatible wheels exist.
+    - **`float8_experimental`:** Requires a recent PyTorch version (nightly or >= 2.2) with FP8 support.
+It's installed directly from GitHub.

-    If installation fails, check the specific error messages and consult the documentation for `flash-attn`, `triton`, and `transformer-engine`.
+    If installation fails, check the specific error messages and consult the documentation for `flash-attn` and `float8_experimental`.

 ## Building Dependencies from Source (Advanced)

-In some cases, especially on specific architectures like ARM (e.g., GH200) or when using non-standard CUDA versions (like 12.8), pre-built wheels for dependencies like PyTorch, Triton, FlashAttention, and Transformer Engine might not be available or compatible.
+In some cases, especially on specific architectures like ARM (e.g., GH200) or when using non-standard CUDA versions (like 12.8), pre-built wheels for dependencies like PyTorch and FlashAttention might not be available or compatible.

 This project includes a script to build these core dependencies from source tailored to your environment.